mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/competitive_landscape_template.md

 - Strategic implication: Engage the NBG sandbox proactively before a competitor does.
 The sandbox grants regulatory breathing room for 12–24 months with reduced compliance overhead.
 Filing first creates a de-facto first-mover status in a jurisdiction with no playbook for this product category.

 ## Bargaining power of buyers
 - Who are the main buyers?
+Retail users, skewing toward urban, digitally active Georgians aged 18–35.
+The Findex 2021 data shows 70.5% of Georgian adults hold transaction accounts and 62% have made at least one digital payment — a high baseline for a $6,086 per-capita-GDP country.
+Yet only 5.6% of household financial assets flow into securities, revealing a vast and latent pool of savers who have never been offered a compelling active-participation product.
+[The Finech Times](https://thefintechtimes.com/richie-not-done-yet-fintech-in-the-caucasus-armenia-azerbaijan-georgia/)
 - How concentrated are they?
+Extremely fragmented.
+Georgia's population is 3.8 million; the addressable urban digitally-banked audience is perhaps 800,000–1.2 million.
+No single user segment is concentrated enough to exert individual pricing power.
+The risk is collective behavior: users vote with engagement and churn is digital, silent, and near-instantaneous.
 - How easy is switching?
+Trivially easy — every product in this space is a free-to-download mobile app.
+Switching costs are effectively zero beyond sunk emotional investment in an active position.
+Behavioral stickiness must be engineered through product design (streaks, leaderboards, social features) rather than lock-in contractual mechanisms.
-- Force rating: Low / Medium / High
+- Force rating: High
+Users hold all the UX leverage.
+Any friction in onboarding, deposit/withdrawal, or contract resolution will be immediately punished with churn and negative word-of-mouth.
 - Strategic implication:

 ## Bargaining power of suppliers